Talking (and

 unlike the rest of the human species unmoved by any bias of class

 or blood, let alone of personal interest.
-On this account his services
+On this account his

-as a magistrate are sought far and wide though-out the world , and
+as a magistrate are sought far and wide though-out the world ,

-his life is never in danger save from disappointed suitors or those
+his life is never in danger save from disappointed suitors or

 who have some imaginary grievance against him.